saratona/KSQLDB/README.md

 );
 ```

-Create the dashboards to visualize the data on Kibana, running the file 'configure_kibana_dashboard.sh':
+Create the dashboards to visualize the data on Kibana, running the file `configure_kibana_dashboard.sh`:

     ./scripts/dashboard/configure_kibana_dashboard.sh